Michieljoris/bb-server/README.md

   file.

 * Wrapping of js files from a modules directory to denodify them.

+* Implementation of server side of persona.
+Example angular version of client side included.

 The server works really well as a development server since it will only transform and send files that have changed, and sends a 304 otherwise.